Dawson Cornwell LLP

 We will only hold your information for as long as necessary to provide you with legal services and then for only so long as we are required either contractually or under our regulatory obligations.
-This will not be more than ten years after the end of your matter.
+In most cases this will not be more than six years after the end of your matter.
 After this time, we will confidentially destroy all information that we hold about you (in accordance with the clauses below relating to storage and retrieval) other than your name, address and date of birth which we will be obliged to continue to hold for the purposes of ensuring that we never act for another client where doing so would conflict with our obligations of confidentiality to you.

 QUALITY OF SERVICE

 Client Satisfaction and complaints